 Restorative justice is based on an understanding that wrongful act is a violation of people and relationships.
-Respect, understanding and compassion form the principles on which restorative justice is based.
-Restorative justice encourages meaningful engagement and accountability and provides an opportunity for healing, reparation and reintegration.
+Respect, understanding, and compassion form the principles on which restorative justice is based.
+Restorative justice encourages meaningful engagement and accountability and provides an opportunity for healing, reparation, and reintegration.

 How does it work?

 Restorative justice can take many forms.
-It often involves a face-to-face meeting between victim and wrongdoer.
+It often involves a face-to-face meeting between the victim and the wrongdoer.
 Sometimes others less directly involved are invited into the discussion.
 The meetings are facilitated by trained professionals.

 Participants are given the opportunity to discuss the wrong’s impact and they collectively decide how the wrongdoer can make amends.
 They can learn from the experience and take steps to prevent similar harms from happening again in the future.